Crochet bucket hat pattern

 Quick answer

-This crochet bucket hat pattern is worked in the round from the crown down using worsted weight yarn.
-The pattern includes child and adult sizes, is beginner-friendly, and can be easily adjusted for fit.
+This crochet bucket hat pattern is a beginner-friendly hat worked in the round from the crown down using simple stitches and worsted weight yarn.
+It includes child and adult sizes and features a classic bucket hat shape with a structured brim that can be easily adjusted for fit.

 Why you’ll love this pattern

-- Beginner-friendly construction — Worked in simple rounds from the top down
+- Beginner-friendly construction — Simple rounds worked from the top down

-- Easy to adjust for the perfect fit — Customize the crown, height, or brim to suit different head sizes and styles
+- Easy to adjust for fit — Customize the crown, height, or brim

 - Classic bucket hat shape — Stylish, practical, and easy to wear